MiniBit Entry-Level Robot for Microbit

 The ultrasonic sensor breakout is on pin15.

 The concept is simple: send an ultrasonic pulse out, then time how long it takes to return.
 Using the speed of sound and some maths, we can then work out the distance.
-The following code has 2 parts to it: a function sonar ( ) which returns the distance to the object, and the main code in a loop which continually prints the distance.
+The following complete program has 2 parts to it: a function sonar ( ) which returns the distance to the object, and the main code in a loop which continually prints the distance.
+We also need to import the utime library:

 pin15.write_digital(1) # Send 10us Ping pulse